chipguyhere/PulseCapture/README.md

 Additionally, an RFID reader with a numeric keypad might report keypresses in the form of 4-bit messages.
 The messages will be the numbers 0 thru F (hex).

-Because there are two pins (D0 and D1), you'll declare two instances of PulseCapture.
-They will detect and interact with each other.
+Because there are two pins (Data0 and Data1), you'll declare two instances of PulseCapture.
+They will detect and interact with each other as long as Data0 is declared first.
 ```
-  PulseCapture wiegand_pinD0(4, '0');  // Use protocol of '0' to capture D0
+  PulseCapture wiegand_data0(4, '0');  // Use protocol of '0' to capture Data0
-  PulseCapture Wiegand(5, 'W');        // Use 'W' for pin D1
+  PulseCapture Wiegand(5, 'W');        // Use 'W' for pin Data1
 ```
-In your ```loop()```, only the instance connected to D1 will report events.
+In your ```loop()```, only the instance connected to Data1 will report events.

 ```
   byte receivedBitCount;